 7. Personal Stuff.
 Do you need help getting dressed or eating?

 8. Hills.
-Will you need a push-up hills or otherwise?
+What about pushing up hills or going down them?
 How hilly is the destination you are going to?
 This is an important planning step, even with a power wheelchair battery life needs to be considered.

 9. Transportation.
 When you arrive, what are the options?
 Will you need to use public or private transportation?
 Rent a vehicle (with or without a ramp)?
 If renting a vehicle, who will be driving?
 Best to plan routes accordingly to not exhaust the driver.